About Me

 Often the photos I shoot are at the city natural areas right in town, or at state parks or wildlife areas within easy driving distance.
 I can be in a ‘wild’ place a few minutes from my house on an early morning before normal people are up and about.
 It helps me calm down, being away from work and bills and appointments where I can barely hear any traffic and only see other people that are doing the same thing I am – enjoying nature.

 And the logo?
-I love nuthatches.
+I love nuthatches!

 My Kit